Model-free practical PI-Lead control design by ultimate sensitivity principle: Input-Output System Plant

 Consequently, one can write for the system process

-where the unknown $\tilde{G}(s)$ satisfies the assumption (ii).
+where the unknown $\tilde{G}(s)$ satisfies the assumption (iii), and $s$ is the complex Laplace variable.
 Moreover, the overall process $G(s)$ must have a sufficient phase margin, so that closing the loop $G(s)[1+G(s)]^{-1}$ would not destabilize the output state.
-If it cannot be achieved directly, an additional gaining factor $k > 0$ can be used to allow for a sufficient phase margin of the open-loop $k G(s)$.
+If it is not directly given for the open-loop $G(s)$, an additional gaining factor $k > 0$ can be used to allow for a sufficient (in terms of a BIBO stable closed-loop) phase margin of $k G(s)$.